blus-audio/sigmadsp/CONTRIBUTING.md

 pre-commit install
 ```

-Changes are then checked against the coding style toolchain when committing.
+Changes are then checked against the coding style toolchain upon committing.
 You may also run `pre-commit` on all files in the repository with

 ```bash